Children with Special Health Care Needs

 Additional Resources

-- Americans with Disabilities Act
+- Americans with Disabilities Act (ADA)

 - Commonly Asked Questions About Child Care Centers and the Americans with Disabilities Act

-The Council for Exceptional Children is a professional association of educators dedicated to advancing the success of children with exceptionalities.
-The council accomplishs the mission through advocacy, standards, and professional development. - Early Childhood Learning and Knowledge Center (ECLKC)
+The CEC is a professional association of educators dedicated to advancing the success of children with exceptionalities.
+The council accomplishes the mission through advocacy, standards, and professional development. - Early Childhood Learning and Knowledge Center (ECLKC)

 The goal of the Center is to increase the competence, confidence, and effectiveness of personnel in Head Start programs to include children with disabilities.
-Visit the Center for training materials, tools for caregivers/teachers and coordinators, as well as other resources. - National Professional Development Center on Inclusion
+Visit the Center for training materials, tools for caregivers/teachers and coordinators, as well as other resources. - Learn the Signs.
+Act Early

 NPDCI works with states to ensure that early childhood teachers are prepared to educate and care for young children with disabilities in settings with their typically developing peers.